 - Students are to complete the 1 credit course "Preparation for Global Health Service and Learning, PED6510" through the college of medicine prior to departure (i.e. fall of P1 year) - Description of course: Service-learning activities in low-resource international settings can come with great challenges for the individual learner as well as the host and the sending institutions.
 Students involved in clinical care, research or community development efforts frequently encounter ethical, logistical, security or health issues.
 Furthermore, it is not unusual for students to struggle with the question of how to approach global health efforts in the "right" way.
 While there is no correct answer to this question, there are many examples of well-intentioned global health activities which led to undesirable or harmful outcomes.
 Adequate planning, preparation and oversight are necessary to complete a successful global health experience.
-This course promotes an ethics-based approach to help minimize undue burdens on students and the sending and host institutions, prevent negative effects on patients and/or communities, improve the quality and sustainability of the experience for other students to a structured approach to and the necessary resources for planning and participating in an ethically-guided service-learning experience in an international setting. - Students are to attend preparation meetings and complete all pre-trip assignments
+This course promotes an ethics-based approach to help minimize undue burdens on students and the sending and host institutions, prevent negative effects on patients and/or communities, improve the quality and sustainability of the experience for other students and to bring benefits to institutions as well as trainees.
+This course will introduce students to a structured approach to and the necessary resources for planning and participating in an ethically-guided service-learning experience in an international setting. - Students are to attend preparation meetings and complete all pre-trip assignments